Finding Minimum Matching Cuts in $H$-free Graphs: Hardness Results

 We now consider a fixed red-blue colouring of $G'$ of value $\mu$ satisfying Equation~(\ref{eq:p3free}) for some $k\in\mathbb N$.
-Note first that the cliques $C$, $C'$, and $C_v$ and $C_v'$ for all $v \in V(G)$ are monochromatic in any valid red-blue colouring of $G'$. \begin{myclaim} The cliques $C$ and $C'$ have different colours in every valid red-blue colouring of~$G'$. \end{myclaim} \begin{claimproof} Suppose for a contradiction that they have the same colour, say $C$ and $C'$ are both red.
-Then for every $v \in V(G)$ the vertices in $C_v$ and $C_v'$ that are adjacent to both $C$ and $C'$ have each two red neighbours and are thus red.
-Hence, the cliques $C_v$ and $C_v'$ are all red, and thus all vertices of $G'$ are red, a contradiction. \end{claimproof}
+Note first that the cliques $C$, $C'$, and $C_v$ and $C_v'$ for all $v \in V$ are monochromatic in any valid red-blue colouring of $G'$. \begin{myclaim} The cliques $C$ and $C'$ have different colours in every valid red-blue colouring of~$G'$.
+Similarly, for any $v \in V$, the cliques $C_v$ and $C_v'$ have different colours in every valid red-blue colouring of $G'$. \end{myclaim} \begin{claimproof} We first show that $C$ and $C'$ have different colours.
+Suppose for a contradiction that they have the same colour, say $C$ and $C'$ are both red.
+Then for every $v \in V$ the vertices in $C_v$ and $C_v'$ that are adjacent to both $C$ and $C'$ have each two red neighbours and are thus red.
+Hence, the cliques $C_v$ and $C_v'$ are all red, and thus all vertices of $G'$ are red, a contradiction.

-\begin{myclaim} For any $v \in V(G)$, the cliques $C_v$ and $C_v'$ have different colours in every valid red-blue colouring of $G'$. \end{myclaim} \begin{claimproof} Suppose that both are coloured the same, say both are red.
+We now show that for any $v \in V$, the cliques $C_v$ and $C_v'$ have different colours.
+Suppose that both are coloured the same, say both are red.
 Then the blue vertex $v' \in C'$, which is adjacent to one vertex of each of $C_v$ and $C_v'$, has two red neighbours, a contradiction. \end{claimproof}

 Thus, each vertex gadget contributes a value of $2$ in every valid red-blue colouring of $G'$ .
 Further, every edge gadget contributes a value of at most~$1$, since its vertex in $C$ has at most one neighbour of the other colour.
 Also, the edge $ab$ is bichromatic and thus, contributes a value of $1$.
 Without loss of generality and due to Claim~\ref{c:3p3:cliquesdiffer1} we may assume that $C$ is red and $C'$ is blue.
-We define a set $S$ containing all vertices $v \in V(G)$ such that $C_v$ is coloured blue.
+We define a set $S$ containing all vertices $v \in V$ such that $C_v$ is coloured blue.
+Note that a cover gadget for some $v \in V$ contributes $(1 + |E|)$ bichromatic edges if and only if the clique $C_v$ is blue, that is, if and only if $v \in S$.
+From Equation~(\ref{eq:p3free}) we immediately get $(1 + |E|)k \leq \mu - 2|V| - 1 \leq (1 + |E|)k + |E|$ and thus there are $\left\lfloor \frac{\mu - 2|V| - 1}{1 + |E|} \right\rfloor = k$ vertices in $S$.